Drawing on the success of the LLS, we are excited to expand the studies by offering retreats that place participants in locales

 - Preparatory meeting April 27th 7:00-9:30 in London (Skype option available)

-- Recommended edition: The Odyssey by Homer, translated by Robert Fagles AND the Emily Wilson translation
+- Recommended editions: The Odyssey by Homer, translated by Robert Fagles AND the Emily Wilson translation (more details below)

 - £475 for the Salon study includes preparatory meetings, background materials and opening notes